shanecelis/spade/README.md

 # pico-8 Emulator for Sprig

 This repo is derived from sprig's [spade](https://github.com/hackclub/spade) firmware and game engine.
-However, instead of hosting games using jerryscript, it's hosting pico-8 games using lua.
+However, instead of hosting games using jerryscript, it's hosting pico-8 games using lua with a pico-8 emulator, [pemsa](https://github.com/shanecelis/pemsa).

 ## Building

 Prerequisites:

-- A working Python 3 environment.
 - The ability to run Bash scripts.
-- A C build environment, preferably Clang. on Windows, GC won't work and you must use Clang. make sure CMake and Make are both working.
+- A C build environment, preferably Clang.
+On Windows, GCC won't work and you must use Clang.
+Make sure CMake and Make are both working.
-- *Optional:* entr installed.
-Only needed if you want to use jsdev.sh.

 Set up your build environment.
 All folders need to be in your home directory, although they can be linked if you prefer.